hamaluik/blog.hamaluik.ca/posts/2011-12-03-solving-equations-using-the-newton-raphson-method.md

 x_{n+1}=x_n-\frac{f(x_n)}{f'(x_n)}
 ```

-This simply means that you start with an initial guess, $Xn$, that you think is reasonably close to your answer (you can often get a good indication of this by plotting the function and seeing about where it hits 0).
-Next, you successively update your guess of what $x$ is by making adjustment based on the slope of the function.
-Finally, you stop improving your guess of what $x$ is once the error (or value of plugging in your estimated $x$ is in the function) is reasonably small.
+This simply means that you start with an initial guess, $$Xn$$, that you think is reasonably close to your answer (you can often get a good indication of this by plotting the function and seeing about where it hits 0).
+Next, you successively update your guess of what $$x$$ is by making adjustment based on the slope of the function.
+Finally, you stop improving your guess of what $$x$$ is once the error (or value of plugging in your estimated $$x$$ is in the function) is reasonably small.

 To demonstrate, I've whipped up a simple program in Python which will solve the above problem.
 It's quite heavily commented, so hopefully you won't have any trouble following along.
 Here's the source code listing: